Clint Eastwood: 12 Key Influences on My Life in Movies

 Eastwood's other obsession is his helicopter.
 He first started taking lessons while shooting Paint Your Wagon in Oregon.
 "There's something about the solitude of it.
 No one knows who you are.
 You're just a number in the sky.
 And the fun part is you can land anywhere.
 You see something you like — a good-looking girl — and you can just drop down in a field."

 In 1986, Eastwood became the mayor of his hometown, Carmel.
 But lately he's become less enamored of politics.
 "When they get in power, they all spend like drunken sailors," he says.
-Eastwood is voting for John McCain because "I met him when he first came back from Vietnam.
+Eastwood voted for John McCain in 2008 because "I met him when he first came back from Vietnam.
 Governor Reagan had a big thing for the return of those guys.
 They had a haunted look.
 They'd been through a lot.
 I just think McCain's been somewhere and done something."

 Perhaps the biggest surprise is Eastwood's moviegoing habits.
 He doesn't go often, and when he does he likes to laugh.
 "The last picture I saw was Tropic Thunder.
 It's a great send-up of Hollywood.
 It looked like they had a good time making it and Robert Downey Jr. was great.
 When they blow that guy's head off... you couldn't help laughing."